ox-it/maps.ox/README.md

 Here's a useful git alias for merging master, building css and pushing to the `gh-pages` branch.

     publish = !sh -c 'git checkout gh-pages && git merge "$0" && bundle exec compass compile --force && git add -f css/app.css && git commit -m \"updated css\" && git push origin gh-pages'

+## Analysing queries made by the application

+Have a look to the `Makefile` at the root of the repository.
+Running `make` on the server will result in a file `queries` containing all the queries available in the logs.